3D Macro Physics and Light Odd-Z Element Production in O-C Shell Mergers: Implications for $^{40}\mathrm{K}$ production

-where $X_i$ is the mass fraction of an element $i$, $m_\tau$ is the extent of the star at collapse, and \unit{1.61{-}2.95}{\Msun} is the \oxygen[]-\carbon[] merger region above the mass-cut.
+where $X_i$ is the mass fraction of an element $i$, $\mathrm{ratio}_i$ is the ratio across the \oxygen[] shell of the decayed mass fractions for a model and \cite{ritterNuGridStellarData2018} for element $i$, $m_\tau$ is the extent of the star at collapse, and \unit{1.619{-}2.95}{\Msun} is the \oxygen[]-\carbon[] merger region above the mass-cut.
 The mass fraction is calculated as the yield of a given species normalized to the total yield:

 where $N$ is the total number of species.

 The final results are calculated in square bracket notation against \cite{ritterNuGridStellarData2018} (indicated by the subscript $\mathrm{ref = R}$) and the solar measurements from \cite{asplundChemicalCompositionSun2009} ($\mathrm{ref = \odot}$):